CADWRDeltaModeling/HelloSCHISM/docsrc/index.rst

 *	:ref:`Module 5 <module5>`: Visualizing with VisIt
 *	:ref:`Module 6 <module6>`: Modifying Boundaries

-The explanatory material for these modules is found in this document, while the supporting data required to run through the training is found in the “**Module_Data**” folder, with each Module labeled according to the above list.
-In order to have in-tact training material, it is recommended that you make a copy of the Module_Data folder called “**Module_Data_Working**”.
+The explanatory material for these modules is found in this document, while the supporting data required to run through the training is found in the “**modules**” folder, with each Module labeled according to the above list.
+In order to have in-tact training material, it is recommended that you make a copy of the modules folder called “**modules_working**”.
 This way you can see the difference between your completed work and the original tutorial data.

 SOFTWARE REQUIREMENTS
 ---------------------